gopal-amlekar/picodecamp/devices/LED/README.md

 - Connect the leads of multi-meter to the LED.
 - The LED will light up only if the positive lead of multi-meter gets connected to anode and negative lead to cathode.
 - Beware that when testing LED in this way, the intensity of LED light is quite low so you need to observe it in little darkness by covering it with your hands.

+ For additional information about LED, have a look at this file [LED-Info.md](LED-Info.md).